griffithlab/pVACtools/docs/pvacfuse/optional_downstream_analysis_tools.rst

 transcript sequence is included as separate fasta entries.

-The ``--downstream-sequence-length`` controls how many amino acids in the mutated sequence following a framshift fusion are retained.
+The ``--downstream-sequence-length`` controls how many amino acids in the mutated sequence following a frameshift fusion are retained.
 Setting the parameter to ``full`` will retain the full downstream sequence.

 Generate Protein Fasta